Minipoloalex/comp_prog/notes/problems/problems.md

 - Corner Subgrid Count: use bitsets.
 Using STL bitset TLEs unless you use pragmas.
 - Reachable Nodes: use bitsets and do simple bitwise-or based on a topological sort.
 Don't necessarily need pragmas even with STL bitsets (note that constant factor is divided by 32).
 - New Roads Queries: **find maximum along paths from any two pair of nodes** (queries): use **MST** to filter the edges to make a tree since we want to minimize the maximum along any path and use **binary lifting** to get the maximum along the paths.
+- Monster Game: classic convex hull trick
+    * Monster Game I: convex hull trick with monotonic slopes and queries (decreasing slopes, increasing queries)
+    * Monster Game II: convex hull trick with no special properties: use a LineContainer or a LiChaoTree
 - Subarray Squares:
     * **Convex Hull Trick** Solution.
 Need to be careful to reset hull when going to the next level, and also to ensure start from valid "position".
     * **Divide & Conquer** Solution: TODO (study topic)